Writing Rust Code to Run a Website on ESP32

 #![allow(unused)] #![no_std] #![feature(impl_trait_in_assoc_type)] fn main() { pub mod web; pub mod wifi; #[macro_export] macro_rules! mk_static { ($t:ty,$val:expr) => {{ static STATIC_CELL: static_cell::StaticCell<$t> = static_cell::StaticCell::new(); #[deny(unused_attributes)] let x = STATIC_CELL.uninit().write(($val)); x }}; } }

-The main function (async_main.rs file)
+The main function (main.rs file)

 To use the lib module, we would normally have to reference it using the full project name (e.g., webserver::web).
 However, to keep the references consistent across different exercises, we will alias the import as "lib".
 This allows us to use it as "lib::web" instead.